 Neighborhood Stabilization Program 3 - The City was granted $1.4 million of federal funding to purchase and renovate homes in a targeted area of the City that have been foreclosed and are bank-owned.
 The program is closing out and no longer accepting applications.

 Housing Rehabilitation Program - The City manages a federal grant to renovate home owner occupied housing that are in need of repairs to bring the home back up to minimum standards.
-The application period for the program is currently CLOSED.
+The application period is currently CLOSED, the next application cycle will open in early 2016.

 Florida Hardest Hit Fund Program Fund - Florida Housing Finance Corporation (Florida Housing) was directed by Treasury to use a portion of these funds specifically for targeted unemployment programs that provide temporary assistance to eligible homeowners.